semgrep/semgrep-docs/docs/kb/semgrep-code/semgrep-scan-troubleshooting.md

 1. Use `--exclude-rule` to exclude a rule from the scan.
 This allows isolating the problem to the particular rule.
 2. Use `--exclude` to exclude a file or files from the scan.
 You can use wildcards in file exclusions to exclude files matching particular patterns.
-3. Use `--include` with a pattern specifying an extension for a particular language, to limit the scan to primarily files in that language.
+3. Use `--include` with a pattern specifying a path or an extension for a particular language, to limit the scan to that path, or to files in that language.

+## Reporting crashes or analysis errors

 Once you have isolated the issue:

-1. Identify the file and lines (if available) where Semgrep encountered the error.
+1. Identify the rule, file, and lines (if available) where Semgrep encountered the error.
 2. Determine whether you can share a minimal example of the code or rule that is causing the issue.
   * If the issue occurs with Semgrep Pro Engine, or the code is internal or sensitive and cannot be sufficiently redacted, [reach out for help](/docs/support), and include what you've determined so far.
   * Otherwise, share the issue details and related code with Semgrep via https://github.com/returntocorp/semgrep/issues.

+If you are encountering memory usage issues, please include in your report:

+* The total size of the files
+* The number of files being scanned
+* The maximum memory used by Semgrep (an estimate from `top` is fine)
+* The system specifications